About Recipient Rights

 How to file a Recipient Rights Complaint

-If a recipient suspects that their rights, or the rights of other recipients, have been violated, they or someone on their behalf may file a complaint with the St. Clair County Community Mental Health Authority - Office of Recipient Rights.
+If ANYONE knows or suspects that the rights of a recipient of mental health services have been violated, they may file a complaint with the St. Clair County Community Mental Health Authority - Office of Recipient Rights.
 To initiate the complaint process, please complete the Recipient Rights Complaint Form below:

 Recipient Rights Advisory Committee

 According to the Michigan Mental Health Code, the St. Clair County Community Mental Health Authority's Board of Directors must appoint a Recipient Rights Advisory Committee (RRAC) to oversee the activity of the Office of Recipient Rights.
 The St. Clair County Community Mental Health Authority's RRAC is comprised of nine general members and meets quarterly.
 The RRAC advises the Recipient Rights Director on all issues relative to recipient rights, including: prevention and education efforts, monitoring, and the complaint system.
 For Recipient Rights information, RRAC meeting times, or copies of the St. Clair County Community Mental Health Authority - Office of Recipient Rights Annual Report, contact the Office of Recipient Rights at (810) 985-8900.